How would your life change if you embraced the wild and sensitive parts of yourself?

 Yes, this is me!

-My services are rooted in evidence-based, experiential, and trauma-sensitive practices that accepts your lived experience, and its relationship to neuroscience, social science, and development across the lifespan.
+My services are rooted in evidence-based, experiential, and trauma-sensitive practices that accept your lived experience, and its relationship to neuroscience, social science, and development across the lifespan.

-I believe that as you explore and restore your strengths, you'll depend your understanding of and trust in yourself.
-And this shift allows you to have more agency over your behaviors, thoughts, emotions, and physiological reactions to yourself and your relationship with the people and the world around you.
+I believe that as you explore and restore your strengths, you'll deepen your understanding of and trust in yourself.
+This shift allows you to have more agency over your behaviors, thoughts, emotions, and physiological reactions to the people and the world around you.

-Your brain and body are always in service to your survival, so when life becomes too much, you can get stuck in survival mode, unable to function optimally.
-You might end up feeling stuck in anxiety, depression, overwhelm or lack of motivation; or you might struggle with chronic pain, suicidal ideation, rage, or generally feeling like life is out of control.
+Your brain and body are always in service to your survival.
+So when life becomes too much, you may get stuck in survival mode and unable to function optimally.
+You might feel stuck in anxiety, depression, overwhelm or lack of motivation; or you may struggle with chronic pain, burnout, rage or suicidal ideation.

-Together we will use your experiences, strengths and inner wisdom to help you move out of these stress responses.
-And we'll get curious about the hidden strengths of those wild and sensitive parts of yourself, and what they need to get unstuck.
+Together we will use your experiences, strengths and inner wisdom to move out of these stress responses, and identify the your wild and sensitive strengths to get you unstuck.

 Do you have a wild and/or sensitive child?